avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 |       `weight` |   `uint64` |                  8 bytes |
 |                |            | 60 + len(`nodeID`) bytes |

-The following serialization is defined as the `SubnetConversionData`:
+The following serialization is defined as the `ConversionData`:

 |            Field |              Type |                                                       Size |
 | ---------------: | ----------------: | ---------------------------------------------------------: |